Sherlock Holmes, 2009

 Sherlock Holmes location: Blackwood at the Masonic meeting: Freemasons’ Hall, 60 Great Queen Street, Holborn WC2

-The Masonic meeting, where Blackwood pulls the old Bond villain trick of kindly allowing anybody with doubts to leave freely, is fittingly, in the Freemasons’ Hall, 60 Great Queen Street, Holborn WC2.
-The building’s grand interiors can be seen in many films – even standing in for Saddam Hussein’s ‘Baghdad’ palace in Paul Greengrass’s Green Zone.
+The Masonic meeting, where Blackwood pulls the old Bond villain trick of kindly allowing anybody with doubts to leave freely, is fittingly held in the Third Vestibule of the Freemasons’ Hall, 60 Great Queen Street, Holborn WC2.
+The throne which Blackwood occupies is set up between sculptor Walter Gilbert’s huge bronze doors, which actually open into the Grand Temple.

 Sherlock Holmes location: the ‘Houses of Parliament’: Manchester Town Hall, Albert Square, Manchester

 Back up north, the elaborate Gothic Revival interior of Manchester Town Hall, on Albert Square, stood in for London’s 'Houses of Parliament’, where Blackwood reveals his sinister plan.
 The Town Hall is used the same way in both Louis Malle’s 1993 melodrama Damage and in Phyllida Lloyd’s film about Margaret Thatcher, The Iron Lady.

 The ‘London warehouses’ on the Thames alongside a partially-built Tower Bridge are Stanley Dock in Liverpool.